vytautas-bunevicius/mental-health-tech-industry/README.md

 ## Overview

-This project involves the analysis of survey data related to mental health in the tech industry.
+This project involves the analysis of survey data related to mental health in the tech industry using **Python** and **SQL**.
 The dataset includes responses from tech professionals, covering a range of topics such as attitudes toward mental health, reported mental health disorders, and the availability of resources in the workplace.
-The analysis aims to uncover trends, correlations, and insights that contribute to a better understanding of mental health issues within the tech sector.
+The analysis, conducted with **Python** libraries such as **pandas, numpy, matplotlib, seaborn, nltk, gensim, and plotly**, aims to uncover trends, correlations, and insights that contribute to a better understanding of mental health issues within the tech sector.

 ## Research Objectives